Alaska SEED Registry and ServicePortal quality initiative

 - Have a current/active membership in the Alaska SEED Registry

-- Be an early childhood or school-age professional operating or working as a paid employee of a licensed or approved child care facility.
+- Be an early childhood or school-age professional operating or working as a paid employee of a licensed or approved child care facility, Head Start or School District Pre-elementary program.

 Learn how to join the Alaska SEED Registry.